johannfr/zup/README.md

 This tool is heavily inspired by a tool made by a former colleague of mine made, Árni Þór Erlendsson, called [Task Reminder](http://www.sneddy.com/taskreminder/).

-This tool was integrated with JIRA in a previous life, and that's where the (now outdated) screenshots come from.

 ## Usage

 First open up the settings dialog from the system-tray menu and enter the appropriate